ory/sdk/clients/kratos/php/docs/Api/PublicApi.md

 Initialize browser-based registration user flow

 This endpoint initializes a browser-based user registration flow.
-Once initialized, the browser will be redirected to `urls.registration_ui` with the request ID set as a query parameter.
+Once initialized, the browser will be redirected to `selfservice.flows.registration.ui_url` with the request ID set as a query parameter.
 If a valid user session exists already, the browser will be redirected to `urls.default_redirect_url`.  > This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).
 More information can be found at [ORY Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example